BlueTot/BlueBotChessEngine/README.md

 # BlueBotChessEngine
-A python chess bot that started out of a tutorial Playing on chess.com as BlueBotChessTest2
+A python chess bot that started out of a tutorial

+Currently playing on chess.com as BlueBotChessTest2
 Latest version: v0.20

 Main features: